zaphosting/docs/docs/vserver-windows-fs-22-epic.md

 Once you locate the server, click on it to connect.
 If prompted, enter the password, which will also be visible on the web interface.

-You have successfully installed Farming Simulator 22 (Epic Games version) on your Windows VPS.
+## Conclusion

+Congratulations, you have successfully installed and configurated the Farming Simulator 2022 server on your VPS!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!